Breakthrough infections may create ‘super immunity’ to COVID-19, study suggests - NewsBreak

 (NEXSTAR) – Researchers at Oregon Health and Science University say they’ve found evidence to suggest that breakthrough infections create “super immunity” to the virus that causes COVID-19.

-“You can’t get a better immune response than this,” senior author Fikadu Tafesse, Ph.D., an assistant professor at the OHSU School of Medicine, said in a news release .
+“You can’t get a better immune response than this,” senior author Fikadu Tafesse, Ph.D., an assistant professor at the OHSU School of Medicine, said in a news release.
 “These vaccines are very effective against severe disease.
-Our study suggests that individuals who are vaccinated and then exposed to a breakthrough infection have super immunity.”Watch out for these 5 early omicron symptoms, study says
+Our study suggests that individuals who are vaccinated and then exposed to a breakthrough infection have super immunity.”Omicron detected in 89 countries and cases are doubling fast, says World Health Organization

 Specifically, Tafesse and his team of researchers found that antibodies in the blood of a vaccinated person who experienced a breakthrough case could be 1,000% more effective than those found in some fully vaccinated individuals who did not get infected.